vgmstream/vgmstream/README.md

 vgmstream aims to support most audio formats as-is, but some files require extra handling.

+### Subsongs
+Certain container formats have multiple audio files, usually called "subsongs", often not meant to be extracted (no simple separation).
+Some plugins are able to "unpack" those files automatically into the playlist.
+For others without support, you can create multiple .txtp (explained below) to select one of the subsongs (like `bgm.sxd#10.txtp`).

 ### Renamed files
 A few extensions that vgmstream supports clash with common ones.
 Since players like foobar or Winamp don't react well to that, they may be renamed to make